viacheslav-lasukov/PMBoK6/Artefacts/Cost Estimates.md

 Description: "[[Cost Estimates#Description|📝]]"
 ---
 # Description
-Quantitative assessments of the probable costs required to complete project work, as well as [[Contingency]] amounts to account for identified risks, and [[management reserves]] to cover unplanned work.
+Quantitative assessments of the probable costs required to complete project work, as well as [[Contingency]] amounts to account for identified risks, and [[Management Reserves]] to cover unplanned work.

 Can be presented in summary form or in detail.